Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/Synthea_Healthcare_Analysis/readme.md

 Which procedures and healthcare assessments are recorded most frequently?

-### Key Insight
+### Key Findings

+- **Finding 1: Preventive and assessment-based procedures dominated the most frequently recorded activity.**
-Several of the most frequent procedures were preventive, behavioural-health and social-care assessments.
+  Several of the leading procedures focused on screening, assessment and care review rather than direct treatment.

 Leading procedure activity included: